-- Made of soft, polyester micro-twill fabric treated with DWR and a performance standard H2No® waterproof-breathable membrane for storm protection.
+- Made of soft, polyester micro-twill fabric treated with DWR and H2No® Performance Standard waterproof-breathable membrane for storm protection.

 - Insulated with Thermogreen® (90% recycled) polyester insulation.

 - Brushed tricot lined waist with elastic tabs to customize the fit.
-Zip and three-snap closure.
+Zip and two-snap closure.

 - Loops on rear yoke securely attach pants to powder skirt on any Patagonia ski or snowboard jacket to keep snow out.

 - 2 zippered handwarmer pockets.